rootstrap/blog/content/Setting Up Firebase on Android- Amaury Ricardo.md

 2. #### reate the project on your Firebase console**

-    Open your [firebase console](https://console.firebase.google.com/)  and add a new project:
+    Open the [firebase console](https://console.firebase.google.com/) and add a new project:

     ![Add firebase](images/fb1.png)